 Also by necessity, the assessment will need to rely on currently available models, rather than the creation of new models.
-Staff recommends that existing models be used to analyze the No Action Scenario and several different variations of the two other Strategy Combinations.
+Staff recommends that existing models be used to analyze the No Action Strategy and several different variations of the interrelationship of actions.